Naf River

 Naf River at Teknaf Upazila, Bangladesh.

 The Naf River (নাফ নদী Naf Nodi /my/; နတ်မြစ် /my/; /my/) is an international river marking part of the border of southeastern Bangladesh and northwestern Myanmar.

 Geography

 The Naf's average depth is 128 ft, and maximum depth is 400 ft.
 Its width varies from 1.61 km to 3.22 km.

 It flows into the Bay of Bengal in the Indian Ocean, between the Bangladeshi Cox's Bazar District of the Chittagong Division, and the Burmese Rakhine State.

 Historically, Shapuree Island, located at the mouth of the river, has played an important role territorially.
 It is considered one of the immediate causes for the first Anglo-Burmese War.
 St. Martin's Island is also at the river's mouth.

-River incidents with fishermen and refugees
+Incidents

 Regular incidents in which fishermen and Burmese refugees are shot at by the Tatmadaw (Myanmar Armed Forces), and/or refugees fleeing Myanmar are escorted back to Myanmar by Bangladeshi troops have occurred on the Naf River.

 These include but are not limited to the following: